AnhLead/weatherapp/README.md

-# Weather App
+Simple Weather App

-This is a simple weather app built with React.
-It allows users to search for a city and see the current weather and a 5-day forecast.
+This is a simple weather app built using React, Node.js, and Docker.
+It allows users to enter a location and see the weather forecast for that location.

-## Installation
+Installation

-1. Clone the repository: `git clone https://github.com/yourusername/weather-app.git`
+To run this app, you will need Docker installed on your machine.
+Once Docker is installed, follow these steps:

+Clone this repository to your local machine.
-2. Navigate to the project directory: `cd weather-app`
+Navigate to the root directory of the project.
-3. Install dependencies: `npm install`

-## Usage

-1. Start the development server: `npm start`
+Run docker-compose up to start the app.
-2. Open a web browser and go to http://localhost:3000
+Open your web browser and go to http://localhost:3000.
-3. Type the name of a city into the search bar and press enter
-4. See the current weather and 5-day forecast for the city you searched for
+Enter a location in the input field and click the "Check Weather" button to see the weather forecast for that location.

-## Technologies Used
+Technologies Used

-- React
+React
+Node.js
+Docker
-- OpenWeatherMap API
+API Used
-- Bootstrap
-- Axios
+This app uses the OpenWeatherMap API to retrieve weather data for a given location.

-## Contributing
+Contributing
 Contributions are welcome!
-If you find a bug or want to suggest a new feature, please open an issue or submit a pull request.
+Please open an issue or submit a pull request if you would like to contribute to this project.

-## License
+License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for more information.